Jock McFadyen: Biography

 Jock McFadyen claims Sickert as well as Whistler and L. S. Lowry among painterly influences from the past, while German and American realist film from the 1970s as well as the contemporary novel and music are influences which are more significant to the artist than those from contemporary painting.
 During the 1990s McFadyen found a fellow traveller in the writer Iain Sinclair whose Downriver and Lights out for the territory mirrored McFadyen's preoccupation with the eastern plains of the city and its estuary.
 McFadyen had previously worked with the novelists Howard Jacobson and Will Self on prints and booklets.
 In 2001 Iain Sinclair wrote Walking up walls to accompany Jock McFadyen's solo exhibition at Agnews and Lund Humphries published a monograph on the artist, A book about a painter, written by David Cohen.
 In 2004 McFadyen collaborated with Sinclair and others to create an exhibition about the A13 at the Wapping Project curated by the Architecture Foundation.

 In 2005 McFadyen and his wife Susie Honeyman started The Grey Gallery, a nomadic entity set up to work with artists, writers and musicians on a project by project basis with the aim of working across disciplines and to work outside of the existing dealer and curator conventions.
 Projects have included the sculptor Richard Wilson, painter Bob and Roberta Smith, and musicians Little Sparta and Giles Perring.

-McFadyen currently lives and works in London, Edinburgh and France.
+McFadyen currently lives and works in London, Edinburgh and the Scottish Borders.
 He has had over 50 solo exhibitions and his work is held by 30 public collections in the UK as well as private and corporate collections.

 McFadyen was elected a Royal Academician in 2012 and an Honorary Royal Scottish Academician in 2022.

 In 2019 the Royal Academy published a second monograph on the artist by architecture critic and writer Rowan Moore.
 McFadyen curated the Royal Academy Summer Exhibition in 2019.